 - Learn your legal rights as an injured maritime worker

-The largest and busiest port in Massachusetts is the Port of Boston, and two smaller ports at Gloucester and New Bedford are also ports with shipping, commercial fishing, and other maritime industries.
+The largest and busiest port in Massachusetts is the Port of Boston.
+Two smaller ports are located in Gloucester and New Bedford.
+They have shipping, commercial fishing, and other maritime industries.

 All ports are dangerous places to work, as are the ships and other vessels coming to ports to unload cargo, fish, and passengers.
 Maritime workers anywhere take risks on the job, and those working in Massachusetts are no exception.